Cuboxylate/SMTP_server/README.md

 # SMTP Server

-An implementation of a Simple Mail Tranfer Protocol (SMTP) server for a univeristy assignment, with emails formatted in Multipurpose Internet Mail Extensions (MIME).
+An implementation of an SMTP (Simple Mail Tranfer Protocol) server, with emails formatted in MIME (Multipurpose Internet Mail Extensions).
+This was originally for a networking university course, to teach us about coding to compliance specifications.

 SMTP functionality is compliant with RFC 2821, and MIME is compliant with RFC 2045.